watson-developer-cloud/speech-to-text-utils/README.md

 ## Getting Started

-Make sure you read the documentation for [Speech to Text](docs) before using this library.
+Make sure you read the documentation for [Speech to Text][docs] before using this library.

 ```bash
 npm install watson-speech-to-text-utils -g